eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/class.md

 `Buffer` with a normal instantiation, `Buffer(chars)`.
 This allows each subclass of `Reader` to implement an appropriate kind of `Buffer`.

-Member class refinement has uses similar to the 'abstract factory' pattern, but saves you from having to declare a method on the factory for instantiating instances of the type which needs to be created polymorphically.
+Member class refinement is a lot like the 'abstract factory' pattern in other object-oriented languages, but it's a lot less verbose.

 Only `formal` and `default` member classes are subject to member class refinement.
-A `formal` member class *must* be refined by concrete subtypes of the type declaring the member class (rather like an `formal` method).
-A default member class *may* be refined.
+A `formal` member class *must* be refined by concrete subtypes of the type declaring the member class&mdash;just like a `formal` method or attribute.
+A `default` member class *may* be refined&mdash;just like a `default` method or attribute.

 In a subtype of the type declaring the member class the member class (i.e. in `FileReader.Buffer` from the example above) must:

 * be declared `actual`,
 * have the same name as the member class in the declaring type (`Buffer` in the example),